stephenverderame/cpp_book/src/functional/lambdas.md

 ## Partial Application and Bind

 Generally, lambdas should be preferred to `bind`, but I do feel it is good to know about.
 Bind can be used to partially apply a callable object.
+Partial application is when you supply some, but not all the arguments to a function.
+The returned object of a partial application is another callable objects that takes the unspecified arguments.
-It takes a callable object, and constructs a *bind object* from it by copying in the arguments passed to `std::bind`.
+`std::bind` takes a callable object, and constructs a *bind object* from it by copying in the arguments passed to `std::bind`.
 The bind object works similarly to a closure.
 However, its `operator()` can only delegate to the callable object that was passed to `std::bind`.
 The first argument of `std::bind` is the callable object, if the callable object is a member function then the second argument is a pointer to the owning instance (or a placeholder).
 Remember, this owning object pointer can really be viewed as the first argument to the function.
 The rest of the arguments are placeholders or parameters bound to the underlying function arguments based on position.
 The arguments passed to `std::bind` are constructed in the bind object.